-Carrier screening for X-linked conditions, including Fragile X syndrome repeat analysis
+Carrier screening for X-linked conditions, including Fragile X Syndrome Repeat Analysis

 Please note this panel will be performed and reported on both male and female specimens.
 Because of the nature of X-linked inheritance, this test, if positive, may be diagnostic for male patients in rare cases.
-If you do not wish to have X-linked conditions assessed in male patients, please contact the laboratory.

-This targeted carrier panel evaluates select, previously known, pathogenic/likely pathogenic variants.
+This targeted carrier panel evaluates select, previously known, pathogenic/likely-pathogenic variants.
 It is designed to screen for the most common disease-causing mutations associated with each gene.